Balunywa/Labs/AZ-APP-GW and AZ-APIM/README.md

-# Intergrate Standard APIM SKU without VNET support with Application Gateway
+# Integrate Standard APIM SKU without VNET support with Application Gateway

+Cost and VNET integration support are some of the main considerations when selecting the APIM SKU for production use cases.
+The API Management service supports both Virtual Networks and Non Virtual Networks deployments depending on the SKU type that is selected.
+Of-course it will cost you more if you went with the premium SKU mainly for the need to support VNET integration.
+However, you can still go with the standard SKU which does not support VNET integration and protect your APIM’s behind an AZ-App-GW/WAF which in turn reduces your overall cost and securely protects your API’s.

-The API Management service supports both Virtual Network and Non Virtual Network depending on the SKU type that is selected https://azure.microsoft.com/en-us/pricing/details/api-management/, With Virtual Network in internal mode it makes it accessible only from within the Virtual Network and with Non Virtual Network mode it makes it accessible only externally over a public end point.
+APIM deployed with Virtual Network in internal mode makes it accessible only from within the Virtual Network, and with Non Virtual Network mode it makes it accessible only externally over a public end point, and both of this scenarios are deployed and configured differently if you are using and App-GW/WAF.
 Azure Application Gateway is a PAAS Service, which provides a Layer-7 load balancer.
 It acts as a reverse-proxy service and provides among its offering a Web Application Firewall (WAF).

 Combining API Management provisioned in an Non Virtual Network with the Application Gateway frontend enables the following scenarios:
 Use a single API Management resource and APIs defined in API Management available for external consumers.